codeschool/WatchUsBuild-React/README.md

 # Using

-Run `gulp` from the command line and you are good to go!
+Run `npm start` from the command line and you are good to go!

 The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.

+Our resulting code ends up in the `public` directory.